 - 3.4.
 Ordinary meetings of the Council will take place in accordance with a programme decided at the Council's annual meeting.
 Ordinary meetings will be typically held 5 times per year.
-In a County-Somerset Council election year there is an additional meeting in advance of the election.
+In a Somerset Council election year there is an additional meeting in advance of the election.
 The Chair of the Council and the Leader of the Council may jointly agree to vary the time or date of any ordinary meeting or to cancel any ordinary meeting.
 If they decide to do so, the decision must be agreed and notified to the Monitoring Officer no less than one month before the date that the meeting was due to take place, unless the variation or cancellation is due to exceptional and unforeseen circumstances (as determined by the Chief Executive in consultation with the Chair of the Council). - 3.5.
-The order of business at ordinary meetings will be as set out below.
+The order of business at ordinary meetings will be as set out below. - 3.6.
+The Chair has discretion to vary the order of business or add items at any meeting.
+Such a variation may not displace business falling under items a, b, c, d, e or f.
+The Chair has discretion to invite a speaker to address the Council meeting, or to permit an Officer of the Council to attend the meeting and present a briefing paper or report on any matter before the Council.